gardener/gardenctl-v2/docs/usage/provider-env.md

 ## OpenStack: Allowed `authURL` patterns (required)

-For Shoots with provider type `openstack`, `gardenctl` validates the `authURL` (the OpenStack Keystone authentication endpoint) from the credentials against a list of allowed patterns.
+For OpenStack targets, `gardenctl` validates the `authURL` (the OpenStack Keystone authentication endpoint) from the credentials against a list of allowed patterns.
 You can configure allowed patterns via the gardenctl configuration file or via command-line flags.

 > [!NOTE]